Blog Home

 Hidden Artificial Sweeteners

 Loading up on artificial sweeteners is not the healthiest way to reduce calories.
-While research is ongoing, some studies show that due to their intensely sweet flavor, these additives can change the way you taste food.
+While research is ongoing, some studies suggest that due to their intensely sweet flavor, these additives can alter the way you perceive food.
 Over time, this could influence the ability of fruits to satisfy sweet cravings and make other healthy foods taste less appealing.
-If you want to reduce your intake, read ingredient labels closely, and avoid foods that contain artificial sweeteners.
+To reduce your intake, read ingredient labels carefully and avoid foods that contain artificial sweeteners.

 Types of Artificial Sweeteners

-The first step to identifying artificial sweeteners is to know the many names that they go by.
-There are five approved for use in the U.S. Keep your eye out for acesulfame potassium (K), aspartame, neotame, saccharin, and sucralose.
+The first step in identifying artificial sweeteners is to recognize the various names they are known by.
+There are six approved for use in the U.S.: saccharin, aspartame, acesulfame potassium (Ace-K), sucralose, neotame, and advantame.

 Where to Look for Artificial Sweeteners

-As these sweeteners became more popular, they were added to a variety of foods.
-Even foods that are not labeled “diet” or “sugar-free” may contain artificial sweeteners.
-Though many consumers seek to reduce intake, they still remain in some unexpected places.
+As these sweeteners gained popularity, they have been added to a wide range of foods — even foods that are not labeled "diet" or "sugar-free."
+Although many consumers seek to reduce their intake, they often remain in unexpected places.

 Chewing gum.
 A "sugar-free" label often indicates that a product contains an artificial sweetener.

 Calorie-free flavored water.
-There are many sparkling and non-sparkling water options that are calorie-free with natural fruit flavors, but read labels closely.
-Many use artificial sweeteners similar to diet sodas to sweeten the drink without adding calories.
+Many sparkling and non-sparkling water options are calorie-free with natural fruit flavors, but read labels closely.
+Many manufacturers use artificial sweeteners similar to diet sodas to sweeten flavored water without adding calories.

 Salad dressings.
 It's easy to check the ingredient lists on salad dressing bottles at the supermarket, but when you order a salad at a restaurant, the ingredients are less clear.
 Some dressings contain artificial sweeteners, even if they don't taste overly sweet.
 Ask about ingredients when dining out or look them up online before you go.